detekt/detekt/docs/pages/documentation/complexity.md

    MCC threshold for a method

+* `ignoreSingleWhenExpression` (default: `false`)

+   Ignores a complex method if it only contains a single when expression.

 ### LabeledExpression

 This rule reports labeled expressions.
 Expressions with labels generally increase complexity and worsen the